LeaseCloud/LeaseFlow-documentation/source/includes/_checkout.md

 ------ | -----------
 Checkout page | A URL to the page used to embed the LeaseCloud checkout.
 Includes a div that will be populated with HTML code received from the LeaseCloud checkout api.
 Confirmation page | A URL to the page the LeaseCloud checkout will redirect to when the checkout process completes.
 Includes a div that will be populated with HTML code received from the LeaseCloud checkout api.
-Notification WebHook URL | A URL that LeaseCloud will use to post information back to the partner regarding the status of different orders
 Terms and conditions page | A URL to the partners terms and conditions that any customer agrees to by purchasing via their site

 ## Starting the checkout process